 There is talk that large gatherings should be avoided until we have a vaccine for COVID-19, or there is herd immunity.
 However, with everyone sheltering in place, and with COVID-19 being such a terrible and deadly virus, herd immunity is not likely and certainly not recommended by medical experts.

 While it is possible theme parks may be exempt from the “large gatherings” category, which generally applies to sports events or concerts where thousands of people are packed into a confined area, the Disney Parks still welcome tens of thousands of guests and thousands of Cast Members every day.
 Even when the parks and resorts reopen with requirements such as temperature readings and face masks, many people may not want to visit such a crowded area until the threat of the virus has subsided.

-While Walt Disney World reopened in July 2020, my gut feeling is that The Disneyland Resort is not going to reopen until early or Spring 2021.
+While Walt Disney World reopened in July 2020, my gut feeling is that The Disneyland Resort is not going to reopen until Spring 2021.
 I hope I’m wrong about this, but as of right now it simply does not seem feasible to operate the parks and resorts even at a reduced level until our country has widespread testing and/or a vaccine available, and I do not see that happening for several months.
 Considering Disney Cast Members have been furloughed indefinitely, which includes many members of the Disney’s Fairy Tale Weddings, Events, and Catering teams, and 28,000 Cast Members are now laid off, I do not think Disneyland plans to reopen their parks and resorts any time soon.